-Maryland offers a variety of benefits for Small, Minority & Women-Owned businesses.
+Maryland offers a variety of benefits for Small, Minority, and Women-Owned businesses.
 Learn how to become a certified Minority Business Enterprise.

-Find Funding for Small, Minority & Women-Owned Businesses
+Find Funding for Small, Minority, and Women-Owned Businesses

-- The Neighborhood BusinessWorks loan program provides flexible financing to small businesses and nonprofits who are located in locally designated neighborhood revitalization areas throughout Maryland.
+- The Neighborhood BusinessWorks loan program provides flexible financing to small businesses and nonprofits that are located in locally designated neighborhood revitalization areas throughout Maryland.

 - The Microenterprise Loan Program creates new opportunities for small business development in Maryland by providing entrepreneurs with flexible funding for start-ups and expansions in designated Sustainable Communities and Priority Funding Areas throughout the State.